 Financial Career Future Planning Series

 VALiNTRYfinancial helps public accounting firms of all sizes find the best talent who can help them answer important questions that bridge a client’s historical performance with future planning.
-We focus not only on hard skills but also personality and culture fit to ensure CPA candidates are truly the right people in the right seats .
-Over the next two months, we’ll be using our blog to discuss some of the top challenges that companies can expect to face in the next decade and how, as a CPA looking for your next role, you can leverage that information to stand out during the interview process.
+We focus not only on hard skills but also personality and culture fit to ensure CPA candidates are truly the right people in the right seats.
+With this program, we’ll be using our blog to discuss some of the top challenges that companies can expect to face in the next decade and how, as a CPA looking for your next role, you can leverage that information to stand out during the interview process.

 We’ll cover topics such as the correlation between Data Modeling and Financial Forecasting; How to Make Yourself the CPA of the Future, How Disruptive and Transformative Technologies Will Affect Your Business: (Blockchain, Virtual Reality, Internet-of-Things (IoT) and What to Expect When Your Projecting, and the Top Tax Changes Tax Seniors, Tax Managers & Auditors Must Know About.

-We hope these blogs are interesting and informative, but also help you get ready to leap into your next CPA job as the next decade dawns.
-If you wait until December or January, you are already behind the power curve.
-So reach out to our VALiNTRYfinancial recruiting team and get your job search rolling today!
+We hope these blogs are interesting and informative, but also help you get ready to leap into your next CPA job as this next decade evolves.
+Don’t wait until you are already behind the power curve… Reach out to our VALiNTRYfinancial recruiting team and get your job search rolling today!

 If you are actively looking for a change, or are just curious about potential possibilities, we at VALiNTRYfinancial are here to help you.
 We are one of the top CPA staffing agencies in the U.S. and we pride ourselves on being more than just an accounting job board.
 Our team of experienced headhunters walk you through every step of the job search process from resume development, candidate marketing, interview prep, and offer negotiation with our personalized, individual attention, for CPA job seekers at all levels.
 With over 400 organizations under contract nationwide, including the Big 4, we can help you find your dream job!
 So what are you waiting for?
 Contact VALiNTRYfinancial today to get started!